U.S. and Israel-Iran War Overview

 Air

-• Regional airspace remains partially open under controlled flight corridors.
+• Airspace in the Middle East remains partially open under controlled flight corridors.

 • Several countries’ airspace remains closed or highly restricted, including Iran, Iraq, Kuwait, and Syria.